FAQ

 We have bulbs for these also. http://chimeralighting.com/shop/?item=30017 and http://chimeralighting.com/shop/?item=30018

 Yes and no. The Triolet does not have any integrated dimmer, only the inline on/off switch.
-While it can be plugged into a dimmer with Edison or Schuko in/outs (based on if you hav the US or EU version), dimming is based purely on the bulb that is used.
+While it can be plugged into a dimmer with Edison or Schuko in/outs (based on if you have the US or EU version), dimming is based purely on the bulb that is used.

-If you’re using the Triolet with a Tungsten Mogul bulb, Edison, or GY9.5 via adapters, these bulbs can be successfully used on a dimmer or variac of the appropriate wattage and voltage (again dependent on the bulb used).
 We’d recommend a 1,000W dimmer, as this is the maximum wattage of the Triolet, and lower wattage bulbs can be used safely as well.
 However a 300W or 600W dimmer with a 1,000W bulb is a major electrical hazard.
 Keep in mind that dimming a tungsten bulb also decreases the color temperature, resulting in a warmer light.

 When using the Triolet with Fluorescent bulbs, unless the bulb is specified to be suitable for operation on a dimmer, the bulb may begin to flicker or buzz as a result of receiving insufficient power.
-Likewise, many LED bulbs filcker when dimmed, though a number of newer LED bulbs have been engineered to dim for a portion of its output.
+Likewise, many LED bulbs flicker when dimmed, though a number of newer LED bulbs have been engineered to dim for a portion of its output.

-The original daylight balanced HMI fixtures Chimera designed lightbanks for were often narrow beam Pars and Fresnels and required a deeper bank for even illumination.
-While tungsten broads and open faces were suitable for the Video Pro and Quartz banks, we made the deeper lightbanks for the daylight balanced lights initially.
+The original daylight balanced HMI fixtures Chimera designed Lightbanks for were often narrow beam Pars and Fresnels and required a deeper bank for even illumination.
+While tungsten broads and open faces were suitable for the Video Pro and Quartz banks, we made the deeper Lightbanks for the daylight balanced lights initially.
 As technology progressed the light fixtures evolved, but the naming stuck.)

-Video Pro lightbanks are designed for continuous lighting fixtures with a broad or open face design.
-A wide variety of speed rings are available, either in a dedicated mount for specific fixtures, or circular mount to fit in the barndoor / accessory ears of many lighting fixtures
+Video Pro Lightbanks are designed for continuous lighting fixtures with a broad or open face design.
+A wide variety of speed rings are available, either in a dedicated mount for specific fixtures, or circular mount to fit in the barndoor / accessory ears of many lighting fixtures.

-The recommended maximum wattage of a fixture in a Video Pro lightbank depends on the size of the bank and the fixture being used.
+The recommended maximum wattage of a fixture in a Video Pro Lightbank depends on the size of the bank and the fixture being used.
 These are the recommended maximums based on size and tungsten/halogen bulbs:

 Video Pro Plus Lightbanks